Complexity and Misspecification: Dynamic Environment and Long-Run Behavior

 \subsubsection{Only risky arms}

 We now consider the case in which all arms are risky, so there is no safe benchmark.
-In this environment, complexity aversion does not necessarily induce conservatism.
-Instead, it acts as a cross-sectional selection device among risky alternatives.
+In this environment, we show that complexity aversion acts as a cross-sectional selection device among risky alternatives without necessarily inducing conservatism.

 For any two actions $i,j \in A$, define the pairwise value difference